Skip to main content

 3. Setup the workflow

-Add the release-plz workflow file under the .github/workflows directory.
-For example .github/workflows/release-plz.yml.
+Create the release-plz workflow file under the .github/workflows directory (for example .github/workflows/release-plz.yml) and copy the following workflow:

 name: Release-plz